Easy Antipasto Platter Recipe

 If you’re wondering about some good Italian cheeses to include in your own Antipasto Recipe, take a look at some of these links:

-We’ve featured quite a few of own Platter Talk recipes that use Italian Cheese, here are just a few of them:
+We’ve featured quite a few Platter Talk recipes that use Italian Cheese, here are just a few of them:

 - Caprese Salad with Burrata Cheese